-First Offense: Confiscation, principal/student conference, detention, or inschool suspension.
+First Confiscation, principal/student conference, detention, or in- Offense: school suspension.
 Subsequent Offense: Confiscation, principal/student conference, detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.

 3. Violations, other than those listed in (1) or (2) above, of Board policy EHB, procedure EHB-AP1 or any policy or procedure regulating student use of personal electronic devices.